Japan hero image

 • Kyoto & Nara: Fushimi Inari torii gates, Kinkaku-ji, Arashiyama bamboo grove, Gion districts, Todai-ji Great Buddha, and tea ceremonies for donor reflection.

-• Osaka & Kansai: Dotonbori lights, Osaka Castle, Umeda Sky Building, and culinary experiences.
+• Osaka & Kansai: Dotonbori lights, Osaka Castle, Umeda Sky Building, and small-group culinary experiences.

 • Hiroshima & Western Honshu: Peace Memorial Park, Atomic Bomb Dome, Shukkeien Garden, Miyajima floating torii, and coastal retreats.